DataDog/dd-py-tracing-workshop/README.md

 ## Step 1

-Let's poke through the app and see how it works
+Let's poke through the app and see how it works.

+Vital Business Info about Beers and Donuts live in a SQL database.

+Some information about Donuts changes rapidly, with the waves of public opinion.
+We store this time-sensitive information in a Redis-backed datastore called DonutDB.

+The `DonutDB` class abstracts away some of the gory details and provides a simple API

+Now let's look at the HTTP interface.

+We can list the beers we have available
 `curl -XGET localhost:5000/beers`

-And now let's look at all the flavors of donuts we have available `curl -XGET localhost:5000/donuts`
+And the donuts we have available
+`curl -XGET localhost:5000/donuts`

 We can grab a beer by name